ankurkohli007/AI4RO2_Assignment2/README.md

 [University of Genoa (UniGe)](https://unige.it/en)<br>
 **Supervisor:** [Prof. Fulvio Mastrogiovanni](https://rubrica.unige.it/personale/UkNHWFhr) & [Prof. Antony Thomas](https://scholar.google.it/citations?hl=it&user=aPSLBVUAAAAJ)

-# AI4RO2_Assignment2: Task and Motion Planning
+# AI4RO2_Assignment2: Task and Motion Planning for Robotics in Coffee Shop Scenario

 The work is based on Task and Motion Planning which involves the demon- stration of a coffee shop.
 This deals with the movement of a mobile robot in a constrained environment.